 In 2017, we hosted more than 35 hands-on activities, exhibitions and demonstrations that included 3D printing, launching water bottles, making fresh chocolate, a Togo manufactured electric car, hand-crank phone battery charger, LEGO bricks, dissecting live frogs, walking on stilts, solar energy products, home decorating with used tires, eco-friendly wood-burning stoves, and much more.

 In 2018, we will have the classic Maker Faire activities including locally-made drones, electronic toy hacking and robotics.
-We will also feature activities that celebrate the abundance of natural resources in the region such as arts and crafts with coconut shells and leaves, sand castle sculpturing, recycled glass beading, African cloth batik making, fruit and vegetable juicing, pottery making, solar power, and coconut oil making.
+We will also feature activities that celebrate the abundance of natural resources in the region such as arts and crafts with coconut shells and leaves, sand castle sculpturing, recycled glass beading, African cloth batik making, cryptocurrency, and solar power.